botzrDev/mcp-guard/README.md

 ### Network Security

 - **TLS**: Use a reverse proxy (nginx, Caddy) for TLS termination in production.
 - **mTLS**: For service-to-service auth, configure your reverse proxy to forward client cert headers.
+You **must** configure `trusted_proxy_ips` when enabling mTLS to prevent header spoofing.
 - **JWKS URLs**: Must use HTTPS in production builds (enforced by config validation).
+- **OAuth Redirect URIs**: Use HTTPS in production.
+HTTP redirect URIs are allowed but generate security warnings.

+### SSRF Protection

+mcp-guard validates upstream URLs (HTTP/SSE transports) against SSRF attacks:
+- Blocks private IPv4 ranges (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, 127.0.0.0/8)
+- Blocks private IPv6 ranges (fc00::/7, fe80::/10, ::1)
+- Blocks cloud metadata endpoints (169.254.169.254, metadata.google.internal, etc.)

+**DNS Rebinding Note**: URL validation occurs at config load time.
+If you use hostnames for upstream URLs (rather than IP addresses), ensure your DNS infrastructure is trusted or use IP addresses directly in production to prevent DNS rebinding attacks.

 ### Headers & Responses